 The Board has responsibility for the oversight of the Company's risk management processes and, either as a whole or through its committees, regularly discusses with management our major risk exposures, their potential impact on our business and the steps we take to manage them.
-The risk oversight process includes the Board receiving regular reports from Board committees and members of senior management to enable the Board to understand and evaluate the Company's risk identification, risk management and risk mitigation strategies with respect to areas of potential material risk, including operations, finance, legal, regulatory, strategic, reputational, information security, human capital, environmental and social risk, as well as risks relating to the COVID-19 pandemic.
+The risk oversight process includes the Board receiving regular reports from Board committees and members of senior management to enable the Board to understand and evaluate the Company's risk identification, risk management and risk mitigation strategies with respect to areas of potential material risk, including operations, finance, legal, regulatory, strategic, reputational, information and cyber security, human capital, environmental and social risk, as well as risks relating to the COVID-19 pandemic.
 The oversight of risk within the Company is an evolving process requiring the Company to continually look for opportunities to further embed systematic enterprise risk management into ongoing business processes within the Company.

-The Audit Committee reviews information regarding liquidity and operations, and oversees our management of financial risks.
-In particular, the Audit Committee is responsible for overseeing information security risk, and management reports to the Audit Committee regarding our assessment of information security risk, among other risks we face, on a quarterly basis.
-Management monitors our information security systems to identify and mitigate any related risks, and we do not believe we have experienced any material cyberbreaches.
+The Board is responsible for overseeing information security risk, and management reports to the Board regarding our assessment of information security risk, among other risks we face, on a periodic basis.
+Management monitors our information security systems to identify and mitigate any related risks, and we do not believe we have experienced any material cyber breaches.
 We maintain cybersecurity insurance coverage and we continue to invest in data protection and information technology, including providing an information security training and compliance program to our employees.
 Periodically, the Audit Committee reviews our policies with respect to risk assessment, risk management, loss prevention and regulatory compliance.
+The Audit Committee reviews information regarding liquidity and operations, and oversees our management of financial risks.
 Oversight by the Audit Committee includes direct communication with our external auditor, and discussions with management regarding significant risk exposures and the actions management has taken to limit, monitor or control such exposures.
-The Compensation Committee is responsible for assessing whether any of our compensation policies or programs has the potential to encourage excessive risk-taking.
-The Nominating and Corporate Governance Committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board is regularly informed through committee reports about such risks.
+The Compensation Committee is responsible for assessing whether any of our compensation policies or programs has the potential to encourage excessive risk-taking and conducts a compensation risk assessment on an annual basis.
+The Nominating and Corporate Governance Committee manages risks associated with the independence of the Board, corporate governance practices, and potential conflicts of interest.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board is regularly informed through committee reports about such risks.
 Matters of significant strategic risk are considered by the Board as a whole.